ARES/RACES (Amateur Radio Emergency Services/Radio Amateur Emergency Services)

 Visit Spokane ARES-RACES to learn more about the local organization, and to find out about their meetings and opportunities.

-For information about the National Association for Amateur Radio, visit ARRL (Amateur Radio Relay League).
+For information about the National Association for Amateur Radio, visit ARRL (American Radio Relay League).